josecampana/Deconstruction_is_your_friend/loops.md

 In terms of performance, the _for_ loop is the winner when we talk about javascript.
 But it will depend of course in the operations we want to perform over it.

 But you do not need to obsess about performance, it is better to be more obsess about readability.
-I guess that talking about reduce an readability could look a contradiction for some people (joke).
+I guess that talking about reduce an readability could look like a contradiction for some people (just joking... it is!).

 Let's see an example: we have a list of items, we want to generate an id on them and return it into a new array.